dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_4/Part4_AllBiggerUnder/index.md

 Suddenly, four dark-colored ants with flat, large heads come scurrying around the corner at a rapid pace, heading straight towards the team.

 More ants emerge in front of them as well as behind them.
+Ants seem to be coming from every hole in the earth as the hero are surrounded.
 The ants quickly surround Fennuris, Silvius, and Kazik.
 One of the ants tries to pass by, but Kazik bites and kills it instantly.

+{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P4 1 ANTS.webp" Capition = "Ants emerging from everywhere"  width = "60%" >}}

 Fennuris fires her arrows at the ants around them, swiftly killing all four.
 She spins around and fires another arrow at an ant approaching from the north, taking it down.

+{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P4 2 ARROWS.webp" Capition = "Ants emerging from everywhere"  width = "60%" >}}

 ADC strikes one of the charging ants to the north, killing it effortlessly.